-\textbf{Video Experiments.} For video experiments, we use the pretrained video SR model STAR~\cite{xie2025star} based on the I2VGen-XL backbone~\cite{2023i2vgenxl}, which is widely used and publicly available with text-conditioned training.
-Global and local (tiled) prompts are extracted using Qwen3-VL-8B-Instruct~\cite{qwen3-VL}, which possesses improved spatio-temporal understanding.
+For video experiments, we use the pretrained video SR model STAR~\cite{xie2025star} based on the I2VGen-XL backbone~\cite{2023i2vgenxl}, which is a widely used and publicly available baseline trained with text-conditioning.
+Global and local (tiled) prompts are extracted using Qwen3-VL-8B-Instruct~\cite{qwen3-VL}.

-We evaluate our framework on the real-world datasets VideoLQ~\cite{chan2021investigating}, RealVSR~\cite{yang2021real}, and MVSR4x~\cite{wang2022benchmark}.
-Unlike the image experiments, we do not apply spatial resizing or cropping, and directly process the entire video sequences as inputs.
-As STAR operates in a video-to-video refinement manner, all low-resolution inputs are first upsampled by $4\times$ using bicubic interpolation and then divided into spatio-temporal volumes of size $32 \times 720 \times 1280$ for tiled inference.
+We evaluate our framework on the real-world video datasets VideoLQ~\cite{chan2021investigating}, RealVSR~\cite{yang2021real}, and MVSR4x~\cite{wang2022benchmark}.
+We do not apply spatial resizing or cropping for videos, and directly process entire video sequences as inputs.
+For tiled inference, each LR latent is divided into spatio-temporal blocks of size $32 \times 720 \times 1280$.